januszgrze/bitcoinrollups/websitecopy/homepage.md

 ## Rollups are coming to Bitcoin.

-Learn more at bitcoinrollups.io - your no bullshit resource for Bitcoin rollups.
+Welcome to bitcoinrollups.io - your no bullshit resource for Bitcoin rollups.

 ---